 Recently a depressed and unstable eighteen year old murdered seventeen high school students with an AR-15 assault rifle.
 Today I heard the tape of a 9-1-1 call made by this child about a year ago, just days after his mother died.
 I felt such pity for him.
 I couldn't help it!
 I'm outraged at his evil, but I imagine that he felt abandoned and terrified.

 In a nation of more than three hundred million people, there are millions who aren't being seen and cared for.
 So many people fall through the cracks, yet we are armed to the teeth and waiting for some catastrophe so we can discern which are the good guys and which are the bad guys.
 We are better than this.
-Our president suggests that we give weapons to school teachers, that they may protect their students.
+Our soon-to-be fomer president suggested that we give weapons to school teachers, that they may protect their students.
 This epic dumb idea will create a new class of suicides.
 We'll be adding Death By Teacher to the already climbing incidents of Suicide By Cop.
 We aren't going to purge this nation of firearms.
 Guns are deeply embedded in our national DNA.
 There are immutable historical reasons for this situation.
 Guns will always be a part of our cultural nervous system.